Welcome to the 2023-2024 League year!

-As we begin to emerge from the pandemic that has truly changed the philanthropic landscape, the Junior League of the City of New York (NYJL) remains steadfast in its mission to lead, advocate for, and impact the New York City community.
+The Junior League of the City of New York (NYJL) remains steadfast in its mission to lead, advocate for, and impact the New York City community, and it is an honor to serve as President for our 123rd year.

 - We are passionate about our community.
 We believe in maximizing our impact through strategic external partnerships, advocacy, and volunteer action to achieve our mission.